chrisbateman/guide-to-web-components/02-practical-use.md

 - CSS rules in the page will still apply to elements in the (fake) shadow root.
 It's like everything gets a `/deep/`.
 - To use `::shadow` and `/deep/` CSS rules in the page, you must add the `shim-shadowdom` attribute to the `<style>` or `<link>`.
   - Even then, `::shadow` rules will behave like `/deep/` rules anyhow.
-- To include CSS in a shadow root, you have to add some JS to the component to check whether the Shadow Dom shim is in effect, and if so, grab the css text, run it through the a shimming function, add the resulting CSS text to the document, and delete the original CSS.
+- To include CSS in a shadow root, you have to add some JS to the component to check whether the Shadow Dom shim is in effect, and if so, grab the css text, run it through a shimming function, add the resulting CSS text to the document, and delete the original CSS.
   - You don't have to do all this if you're using Polymer and its wrapper/syntax.
 But native syntax doesn't cut it.
 - `::content` rules in the shadow root will apply to everything in the shadow root &ndash; not just children of `<content>` elements.
 - When using `<content>`, DOM hierchy will be different in polyfilled browsers.
 Normally, elements selected by `<content>` would be children of the root element, but in polyfilled browsers they will be children of the `<content>`'s parent.
 You can certainly work around this &ndash; but it's an additional thing to keep in mind as you write your component's JS.